 Operational risk management and internal control are the responsibility of the Group's operational divisions and subsidiaries, under the functional control of the Group's quality department.
 The Group's quality department is responsible for (i) monitoring risk management jointly with the Executive Committee (which refers, where appropriate, to the Supervisory Board) and (ii) setting up an internal control system to address the risks identified.
 Since the admission of its shares to trading on the regulated market of Euronext Paris, the Company has set up an Audit and Risk Committee within the Company's Board of Directors.
 This committee's principal tasks will be to ensure the relevance, reliability and implementation of the Company's internal control, identification, hedging and risk management procedures relating to its business activities and to financial and non-financial accounting information.
-In particular, the Audit and Risk Committee will hear from internal audit managers.
+In particular, the Audit and Risk Committee will hear from internal audit managers (see paragraph 6.1.2.5 "Establishment of committees" of this document).

-2.2.2 Risk related to the Group's business sector
+3.1.2 Risk related to the Group's business sector